Austinhamilton1/GraphX/README.md

-# gisa
+# GraphX
-GISA (Graph ISA) is a research playground for graph computing.
+GraphX (Graph Accelerator) is a research playground for graph computing.